AquilaSpace/nexus_sky/README.md

 The basic idea is as follows:

-Given (a) An observatory location (b) An observing field (c) A time horizon, we query leolabs data---and using the returned state vectors---we zero in on exactly when and where satellites will interfere with observations.
+Given (a) An observatory location (b) An observing field (c) A time horizon, we query leolabs data---and using the returned state vectors---we propagate them across the time horizon and converge towards exactly when and where satellites will interfere with observations.